rust-lang/rust/doc/rust.md

 The fields of a `struct` may be qualified by [visibility modifiers](#visibility-modifiers), to restrict access to implementation-private data in a structure.

+A `tuple struct` type is just like a structure type, except that the fields are anonymous.

 ### Enumerated types